pygame/pygame/docs/reST/tut/SurfarrayIntro.rst

 started.

 If you look at the last command above, you'll see that mathematical operations on NumPy arrays apply to all values in the array.
-This is called "elementwise operations".
+This is called "element-wise operations".
 These arrays can also be sliced like normal lists.
 The slicing syntax is the same as used on standard python objects.
 *(so study up if you need to :] )*.